Explore This Treatment Program

 Founded in 2018, the Pediatric Mind-Body Medicine Program at Mass General for Children is one of the first of its kind in the nation.

-Our mission is to recognize, destigmatize, and normalize the interplay between psychological and physical suffering and help patients with chronic gastrointestinal (GI) conditions, especially Disorders of the Gut-Brain Interaction, improve their mental, emotional and physical well-being.
+The program’s mission is to recognize, destigmatize, and normalize the interplay between psychological, emotional, and physical suffering and empower children, adolescents, and young adults living with chronic gastrointestinal conditions, especially Disorders of the Gut-Brain Interaction (DGBI), to improve their mental, emotional, and physical well-being.

-Our program uses mind-body interventions such as biofeedback, gut-directed hypnotherapy, cognitive behavioral therapy, and physical therapy as well as self-care practices such as meditation, physical exercise, healthy sleep hygiene, and the Stress Management and Resiliency Training (SMART) program to buffer the effects of stress on the body, reduce physical symptoms, and build resiliency.
+In addition to medications known as gut-brain neuromodulators, our program uses a variety of mind-body interventions such as gut-directed hypnotherapy, cognitive behavioral therapy, and biofeedback.
+We also educate about the self-care practices of meditation, physical exercise, healthy sleep hygiene, and social connectedness, all of which buffer the effects of stress on the body, reduce symptoms, and build resiliency.

-The Pediatric Mind-Body Medicine Program at Mass General for Children is embedded within the Division of Pediatric Gastroenterology and closely affiliated with the Division of Child and Adolescent Psychiatry and the Benson-Henry Institute, a world-renowned clinical and research institution in the field of mind-body medicine.
-This allows our program to incorporate the latest knowledge from cutting edge research into our treatment strategies.
+Given the high frequency of mental health conditions associated with DGBIs, the Pediatric Mind-Body Medicine Program is embedded within the Divisions of Child and Adolescent Psychiatry and Pediatric Gastroenterology and Nutrition, ensuring a comprehensive treatment approach for every patient.
+Our program is also closely affiliated with the Benson-Henry Institute for Mind-Body Medicine, a world-renowned clinical and research institution, which allows us to incorporate the latest knowledge from cutting edge research into our treatment strategies.

-Our multidisciplinary team brings over 40 years of collective clinical experience and includes Sarah Shea, PhD, a child and adolescent psychologist, and Joonhee Cho, MD, a pediatric and adult psychiatrist, and is led by Mark Salvatore, MD, MS, a pediatric gastroenterologist and consultant pediatrician at the Benson-Henry Institute.
+Our multidisciplinary team brings over 40 years of collective clinical experience and includes Sarah Shea, PhD, a pediatric and adult psychologist, and Aarya Rajalakshmi, MBBS, a child and adolescent psychiatrist, and is led by Mark Salvatore, MD, MS, a pediatric gastroenterologist and consultant pediatrician to the Benson-Henry Institute and Child Resiliency Program, both at MGH.

 Conditions Treated